SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Fixed the issue that the default text size in the texture presets is 8 and 4 instead of 6 and 3.
 - Fixed the issue that the tooltips of presets show their names instead of their IDs in the `/mishanguc:signpreset list` command.
 - Fixed the issue of incorrect focus in the sign edit screen in 26.1.2 when adding and removing text lines.
 - Further optimized the implementation of Color Tool, Text Copy Tool, and Carrying Tool.
-The validation logic is now executed on the client, which will neither swing the player's hand nor send a request to the server when validation fails.
-The server will still perform the validation.
+The validation logic now runs on the client.
+When validation fails, it neither swings the player's hand nor sends a request to the server.
+The server still performs the validation.
+- Improved the implementation of Growth Tool.
+If no mobs are affected (including when their age is modified, frozen, or unfrozen), no hand-swing animation will be displayed.
+- Adjusted how Growth Tool handles slimes, magma cubes, and sulfur cubes.
+Each use now increases or decreases their size by 1 instead of doubling or halving it, and their size can be set to at most 8.
+Sulfur cubes are set to their baby form only when their size is set to 1.
+- Improved the rendering of entity outlines for Data Tag Tool, Carrying Tool, and Force Placing Tool when targeting entities.
+Now, when an entity moves, its rendered outline follows the movement smoothly.
+- For 26.2 versions:
+    - The sulfur cube archetype for full light blocks is `regular`.
+    - The sulfur cube archetype for road blocks is `slow_bouncy`.
+    - Custom colored blocks (except transparent, translucent and incomplete blocks) have the same sulfur cube archetype as their base blocks.
+    - When the custom colored block is put into a sulfur cube, the color will be identical as in the inventory.
+If the color is not specified, it varies with time.
+If color is set, the color is used.

 ### 1.6.5-alpha.2